cass1618/brainaide/notes/plan-of-the-day.md

 1. Add style buttons and create styles
 1. Add better style to the arrow part
 1. Add random class each time the arrow is pressed
+    * Used Math.random to assign a random letter as style
+    * In order to access stylesheet, need to pass styles.letter rather than styles."letter"
+    * Use eval() to change the string to value
+    * Apparently eval is not a great idea, however React doesn't seem to like Function either

 <div class="done">
 1. Add loading message to API situation